abinit/abinit/doc/tutorial/gwr1.md

-In this last part of the tutorial, we discuss how to interpolate the QP corrections along an arbitrary $\kk$-path using the star-function method discussed in [this section](tutorial/eph_intro/#star-function-interpolation-of-the-ks-eigenvalues) of the EPH intro.
+In this last part of the tutorial, we discuss how to interpolate the QP corrections along an arbitrary $\kk$-path using the star-function method discussed in [this section](tutorial/eph_intro/#star-function-interpolation-of-the-ks-eigenvalues) of the EPH introduction.

 First of all, we need to compute QP corrections for all the $\kk$-points in the IBZ.
 This is what is done in the following input: